MarcoStb1993/robot_statemachine/statemachine/README.md

 }
 ```

-If this is not possible or necessary for your configuration, you can just launch the `bootUpNode` from the [statemachine additions package](../statemachine_additions#statemachine-additions) that sets up the service provider and returns a successful boot message after default 1 second.
+If this is not possible or necessary for your configuration, you can just launch the `bootUpNode` from the [RSM additions package](../rsm_additions#rsm-additions) that sets up the service provider and returns a successful boot message after default 1 second.
 The delay can be set using the parameter `wait_time`.

 The setup for navigating to set goals and executing mapping behaviors or routines depends on the defined plugins and can therefore not generally be declared.

-*Note*: If you plan on using the plugins for [ROS navigation](http://wiki.ros.org/navigation) provided in the [statemachine additions package](../statemachine_additions#statemachine-additions), you need to follow the [navigation stack robot setup tutorial](http://wiki.ros.org/navigation/Tutorials/RobotSetup).
+*Note*: If you plan on using the plugins for [ROS navigation](http://wiki.ros.org/navigation) provided in the [RSM additions package](../rsm_additions#rsm-additions), you need to follow the [navigation stack robot setup tutorial](http://wiki.ros.org/navigation/Tutorials/RobotSetup).

-In general, a tool for navigation, a tool for mapping and a tool for exploration are necessary to fully exploit the robot statemachine.
+In general, a tool for navigation, a tool for mapping and a tool for exploration are necessary to fully exploit the robot RSM.
 This includes at least one sensor for sensing the environment, creating a 2D or 3D map and running SLAM.
-When provided with the particular exploration and navigation plugins, the statemachine will work for 3D maps.
+When provided with the particular exploration and navigation plugins, the RSM will work for 3D maps.

-### Run statemachine
+### Run RSM

-The statemachine's core functionality is distributed over several nodes that can simply be started with the launchfile `statemachine.launch` which requires the following arguments:
+The RSM's core functionality is distributed over several nodes that can simply be started with the launchfile `rsm.launch` which requires the following arguments:
-* `update_frequency`: The update rate in Hz of the statemachine (default: 20)
+* `update_frequency`: The update rate in Hz of the RSM (default: 20)
 * `robot_frame`: The robot base frame (default: "base_footprint")
-* `mapping_plugin`: The plugin used for mapping (default: ["statemachine::MappingDummyState"](../statemachine_additions#mapping-dummy-state))
+* `mapping_plugin`: The plugin used for mapping (default: ["rsm::MappingDummyState"](../rsm_additions#mapping-dummy-state))
-* `calculate_goal_plugin`: The plugin used to calculate the next goal for exploration	 (default: ["statemachine::CalculateGoalState"](../statemachine_additions#calculate-goal-state))
+* `calculate_goal_plugin`: The plugin used to calculate the next goal for exploration	 (default: ["rsm::CalculateGoalState"](../rsm_additions#calculate-goal-state))
-* `navigation_plugin`: The plugin used for navigation (default: ["statemachine::NavigationState"](../statemachine_additions#navigation-state))
+* `navigation_plugin`: The plugin used for navigation (default: ["rsm::NavigationState"](../rsm_additions#navigation-state))
 * `autonomy_cmd_vel_topic`: The name of the command velocity topic for messages from exploration, waypoint following or simple goals (default: "/autonomy/cmd_vel")
 * `teleoperation_cmd_vel_topic`:	The name of the command velocity topic for messages from teleoperation (default: "/teleoperation/cmd_vel")
 * `cmd_vel_topic`: The name of the command velocity topic that the motor controller interface subscribes to (default: "/cmd_vel)